mario-rggj/complevo-code-assignment/README.md

 The database provider used on the tests is the same used in development, but different schema, for more accurate test results.

 ### Why not Minimal API?
 Why not Dapper?
 Short answer, personal preference.
-I've been developing in Node (TypeScript, Express, no ORM) for quite some time now and really missed writing code in a strong typed language with a more enterprise feel.
+I've been developing in Node (TypeScript, Express, no ORM) for quite some time now and really missed writing code in a strong typed language with enterprise grade frameworks.
 But on a real world application it wouldn't be a simple personal preference for me, it would depend on a lot of different variables, and of course the personal preference, but from the company and team.

 ---

+## TODO
+### Acceptance Criteria
+- [x] Be able to create, update and delete products;
+- [ ] A product cannot be duplicated;
+- [x] The data should be persisted for a future search;
+- [x] API should be documented;

-### TODO
+### Extra TODO

 - [ ] Add Name and Description search filter to the get all endpoint
 - [ ] Add sorting to the get all endpoint
+- [ ] Add Patch method for Product
+- [ ] Automated deploy with GitHub Actions + AWS or Serverless Framework + localstack
 - [x] Add exception handler middleware
 - [x] Finish README
 - [x] Add query strings example to API